Ruth Shorey Finishes Well

 When Kevin Shorey was asked what superhero power he would like to posses, his response (after some deliberation) was “being married.
 The talisman was the ring.
 But the power came from the assurance and settledness, the anchor of a relationship, a committed relationship.
 I had a home base to fly from, to draw strength from; Knowing there [would] be a place to go home to.”
 Kevin is a man who loved his wife passionately.
 He does not claim he had a perfect marriage, but he elicits one of playful, intimate, and faithful friendship.

 Ruth Shorey, Kevin’s wife, died suddenly of a blood clot which moved to her lung and prohibited her heart from working correctly on September 12, 2008.
 Her tragic death occurred only days after having a successful hysterectomy and gall bladder surgery at Bummrungrad Hospital in Thailand.
-The Shoreys had moved to China in 2008 so that Kevin could teach 6th grade and Ruth could teach 2nd grade at an OASIS school.
+The Shoreys had moved to the Far East in 2008 so that Kevin could teach 6th grade and Ruth could teach 2nd grade at an OASIS school.
 Their oldest children—Bethany, K’Leigh, and Jonathan—went to college in the U.S. while their youngest three—Andrew, Timothy, and Wesley—made the move overseas with their parents.

 During the process of preparing for surgery and traveling to the Thai hospital, Kevin began a blog in which he chronicles their preparation and health updates.
 Since the time of Ruth’s death, the blog has become a compilation of e-mails that Kevin has written to friends and family regarding his grieving process as well as updates about the Shorey family.
 During the time between Ruth’s recovery from surgery and her death, she writes, “…my favorite is sharing everything with Kevin, he is my clown and my cavalier, and I had to tell him to stop making me laugh cause it hurts too bad.
 He is the quintessential hospital partner.”
 She then goes on to quote Psalm 34, “He is near to the broken hearted and the crushed in Spirit.”
 These words—raw, jesting, loving, and cloaked in our Savior—give excellent introduction to Kevin’s e-mails included thereafter.